allenvanderlinde/grepster/documentation/mainpage.md

 Design Notes
 ============

-In most, if not all, of grepster's control methods you'll often see only a single argument being passed: <code>wxCommandEvent& event</code>.
-This is a reference to the wxWidgets command input structure.
-It is a record of the state of the method's parent frame at the time the event was triggered (i.e., which key on the keyboard was pressed; which button in the frame was clicked).
+In most, if not all, of grepster's control methods you'll often see only a single argument being passed: <code>wxCommandEvent& event</code>, or some other <code>event</code> class.
+This is a reference to the wxWidgets event capture structure.
+It is a record of the state of the method's parent window or control at the time the event was triggered (i.e., which key on the keyboard was pressed; which button in the frame was clicked, an item's label).

 Some methods will have their own command event structure depending upon the type of wxWindow triggers the event.

-As these are always required parameters for control event handling methods, they are not individually documented within the source code for the sake of preventing redundant documentation.
+As these are always required parameters for control event handling methods, they are not individually documented within the source code.
 <br>

 Source Code Notes